jwage/changelog-generator/README.md

     $ composer require jwage/changelog-generator

+Or you can download the latest `changelog-generator.phar` file from the [releases](https://github.com/jwage/changelog-generator/releases) pages.

 ## Example

 Here is what an example changelog looks like.
 It was generated from the ``0.0.3`` milestone in GitHub for this project: